araeubig/Raspberry-Pi-Dashboard/README.md

 > QUOTE This repository is in progress for the first running version - please be patient and visit again in some days.

+This repository contains all needed files to get a small LCD-Touch display running as dashboard for a headless Raspberry Pi.
+The focus of the project is not only the software for thedisplay, it's the complete running system for mounting at a DIN rail.

 ## About the project

 ### Why and for what?